-Not consulted on gravel extraction
+Claimants not consulted on gravel extraction

 "In our inquiry, claimants said that they were not even properly consulted over environmental matters.
 Management of the Ohinemataroa River, in particular the selling of gravel, was cited as one instance in which the rights and interests of tangata whenua were virtually ignored."
-(Wai 894: Te Urewera Report Part VI (2015))
+(Wai 894: Te Urewera Report Volume VII (2015))